 - reduce cuts to financial support for short breaks for families with disabled children

 - reduce cuts to community transport services

 We’d like to say a big thank you to our members, who shared their views on the council’s budget proposals.
 And to those who ran their own campaigns and lobbied hard to ensure that the city’s decision-makers were aware of the impact that the initial spending plans would have had on some if the city’s most vulnerable residents.

 We’d also like to thank everyone who represented voluntary and community organisation’s concerns in the process, and those who took the time to listen and to act.

 Our members views

 We brought our members views on the impact of the council’s initial spending plans together into a position statement:

-If your organisation is affected by cuts to local spending plans, then get in touch with our Chief Executive, Sally Polanski on firstname.lastname@example.org or 01273 234023
+If your voluntary or community organisation is affected by cuts to local spending plans in Brighton, Hove, Adur or Worthing, then we want to hear from you.
+To tell us get in touch with our Partnerships Manager, Laura Williams, on firstname.lastname@example.org or 01273 234025

 NEXT | Developing Pavilions volunteering programme